 Our programs are individualized in two ways.
 First, all levels of care are comprised of individualized services focused on each individual rather than a group of individuals.
 Secondly, clients are able to continue individualized care outside and beyond varying care levels.
 Combined, clients and their families receive services they need, prefer, and necessary to improve their quality of life.

-Our individualized approach to treatment improves quality of life (defined below by varying aspects of our patients).
-The chart below is actual data from our program that shows improvements made by our patients, the varying aspects we focus on, and the significant differences in treatment length.
-The data show the mean improvements in each category measured with the Addiction Severity Index (ASI) for all patients at 3 months and 6 months of treatment.
+Our individualized approach to treatment improves quality of life (defined below by varying aspects of our clients).
+The chart depicts actual data from our program that shows improvements made by clients, the varying aspects we focus on, and the significant differences in treatment length.
+The data show the mean improvements in each category measured with the MIA-QOLA instrument for all patients at 3 months and 6 months of treatment.

 Why group therapy?